zichongkao/selectstarsql/frontmatter.md

 <br>
 <a name="pedagogy"></a>
 ## Pedagogy
-These principles have guided the design of this tutorial:
+These principles have guided the design of this project:
    - <p><strong>Programming is best learnt by doing.</strong><br>
      A high proportion of the material consists of exercises, and struggling with them should occupy most of your time.</p>
    - <p><strong>Exercises should be realistic and substantial.</strong><br>